 We believe that capable individuals should be able to enter and progress in the legal profession in line with their abilities.

 We collect diversity data, so we have evidence to enable us to better understand the diversity composition of our regulated community.
 Having current information helps us recognise where there may be issues and make regulatory decisions that support your progression and growth.

 Why diversity is important

-The legal profession needs to be made up of talented individuals who can progress.
-As your regulator, we must be able to identify barriers to entry and progression and begin to break them down.
+We believe that you should be able to progress your legal career as far as your talents will take you.
+As your regulator, we need to be able to identify barriers to entry and progression that might hold you back and begin to break them down.

 For your business

 There is increasing evidence of business advantage to having an inclusive approach to workforce recruitment, promotion and retention.
 Research has found a statistically significant relationship between a more diverse leadership team and better financial performance.
 Companies in the top quartile of gender diversity were 15 percent more likely to have financial returns that were above their national industry median.
 Companies in the top quartile of racial/ethnic diversity were 35 percent more likely to have financial returns above their national industry median.

 Firms that have a good reputation for diversity attract applicants from the broadest talent pool.
 They are also more likely to attract business from individuals and organisations to whom diversity is important.